Outsourcing software development is a great option for your startup. But, that's only true when you partner with the right people.

 - What kind of solution are you looking for?

 Be detailed in your description about the project.
 Don't expect your outsourcing partner to read your mind and tell you what's best for your company.
 You are doing this project to push your business forward.
-You need to have a clear vision in order to provide the initial guidance to your outsourcing partner.
+You need to have a clear vision in order to provide the initial guidance to your outsourcing team.

 Preparing a strategy for your outsourcing project may take some time but in the long-run it would be worth the effort as there is a clear path for the development team to follow and not stray away from it.